HTML

 <!-- This button doesn't do anything on its own, but it is clickable! -->

-<button type="button">Switch theme</button>
+<button type="button">Switch theme</button>type

-attribute defines the default behaviour of a <button>
+The type attribute defines the default behaviour of a <button>, and can have three possible values:

-- Attempt to reset a form associated with this button (you will almost never need this)."button"
+"submit"- Attempt to submit a form associated with this button.
+This is the default."reset"- Attempt to reset a form associated with this button (you will almost never need this)."button"- No default behaviour, let JavaScript handle the behaviour entirely.

-There is an ESLint rule defined for this, react/button-has-type
+There is an ESLint rule defined for this, react/button-has-type.

-You'll only come across that rule when trying to plug type
+You'll only come across that rule when trying to plug type directly in from a prop:

 // This code is incorrect, and breaks react/button-has-type!